Ten things to do in Belize

 The world famous Great Blue Hole is a giant submarine sinkhole off the coast of Belize.
 It lies near the center of Lighthouse Reef, an atoll 43 miles (70km) from Belize City.
 The hole is circular in shape, over 984 feet (300 m) across and 354 feet (108 m) deep.
 The Great Blue Hole is a part of the larger Belize Barrier Reef Reserve System, a World Heritage Site.
 This site was made famous by Jacques Cousteau, who declared it one of the top ten scuba diving sites in the world.

-See it the way it was meant to be seen … from the air.
+See it the way it was meant to be seen … from the air with Tropic Air.
 Fly to Lighthouse Reef Atoll, and make several fly-bys of this natural wonder of the world.
 On the way, see the Belize Barrier Reef, and Turneffe Atoll.
 Be sure to keep watch on the water below for Manatees, Rays, Sharks, Dolphins, and other wildlife.
 So, before you dive it, see it.
 There are scheduled tours and charters available from Tropic Air.
 Visit our tour page for more information.

 This cave adventure is one of the most popular attractions in Belize.
 Featured in National Geographic, A.T.M. cave is several kilometers long and is an ancient burial site containing four skeletons, ceramics, and stoneware left by the Maya.
 The most famous skeleton is that of a young girl, the bones of which have been completely covered by the natural processes of the cave, leaving them with a sparkling appearance.
 Once inside the cave you will spend several hours swimming, climbing, and exploring the Maya underworld.
 The culmination of the tour is the Crystal Maiden, a young virgin sacrifice, and “The Cathedral”, with its stalactite and stalagmite formations.